CS5001-khoury/FlightCounter/instructions/README.md

 completed practice as its own python file (which means even if the coding practice had an online form to fill out like codingbat, you need to copy your solution to a python file).

+## 🤖 Use of LLMs
+You should **not** use LLMs for writing your code.
+This is about learning the process, and without learning the process you may find it actually more difficult to generate code with LLMs.
+This is because the prompts for LLMs need to be exact, or they will make faulty assumptions about the code you are trying to generate (often generating incorrect test cases!).

+You are free to use LLMs to help you think of edge cases  **after** you have a working function.
+An example prompt could be:

+> Please evaluate the following function focusing on these specific areas:
+>
+> 1. **Code correctness**: Does the implementation match the docstring description?
+> 2. **Docstring completeness**: Are the parameters, return value, and examples clear and accurate?
+> 3. **Edge cases**: What boundary conditions or unusual inputs could cause issues?
+>
+> Note that for this function, I am specifically required to use recursion.
+>
+> For any edge cases you identify:
+> - Explain why they're problematic
+> - Show what would happen with specific input examples
+> - Suggest how to handle them (documentation or code changes)
+>
+> Focus your feedback on the most important issues first.
+Assume this is for a beginner programming course.
+>
+> [then paste in the single function you are looking at]

+For this one, we are also going to help you generate unit tests.
+Here is a sample prompt that can help with unit tests.
+Note with most LLMs, you can copy and drag the files into the prompt area.

+**Unit Test Generation and Enhancement Prompt**
+> I have a Python file with functions that I need to test more thoroughly.
+I'm providing you with the original code file and an existing test file that may have some tests already written.
+I need you to analyze the current test coverage and create a comprehensive, improved test file.
+>
+> **Files I'm providing:**
+> - **Main code file**: [filename.py] - Contains the functions that need testing
+> - **Current test file**: [test_filename.py] - May have some existing tests or be mostly empty
+> - **Data files** (if applicable): [data_file.dat] and [sample.dat] - Sample data that the functions might work with
+>
+> **What I need you to do:**
+>
+> 1. **Analyze the existing tests**: Review what's already covered and identify gaps in test coverage
+>
+> 2. **Create comprehensive unit tests** that include:
+>    - **Happy path tests**: Normal, expected inputs and outputs
+>    - **Edge case tests**: Empty inputs, boundary values, maximum/minimum values
+>    - **Error handling tests**: Invalid inputs, wrong data types, missing files
+>    - **Data validation tests**: If functions work with the provided data files, test various scenarios
+>    - **Integration tests**: If functions work together, test their interactions
+>
+> 3. **Follow testing best practices**:
+>    - Use descriptive test method names that explain what is being tested
+>    - Include clear assertions with helpful error messages
+>    - Set up proper test data and teardown if needed
+>    - Group related tests logically
+>    - Use appropriate the unittest testing frameworks
+>
+> **For each test you create, please:**
+> - Add a brief comment explaining what the test is checking
+> - Ensure tests are independent and can run in any order
+> - Make sure test data doesn't interfere between tests
+> - Include both positive and negative test cases
+>
+> **Output format:**
+> - Provide the complete, updated test file
+> - Include a brief summary of what new tests you added and why
+> - Point out any functions that might be difficult to test and suggest improvements
+> - Note any assumptions you made about expected behavior
+>
+> My goal is to have a robust test suite that gives me confidence in my code and helps me catch bugs early.
+Help me understand good testing practices through your examples.

+You may actually find using the LLM will be more work than just writing additional tests.
+However, it is worth looking at both approaches.

+> [!CAUTION]
+> LLMs are notorious about having invalid tests.
+The code is right, but the expected
+> output is often wrong.
+You will want to validate all lines of code with your
+> own understanding of the files!

 ## 📝 Grading Rubric

 1. Learning (AG)